Wayne Jacobsen

 Learning to be confident in his love is a powerful process that can take significant time in our journey.
 As John described it late in his life, “And so we have come to know and come to rely on the love God has for us.
 God is love.
 Whoever lives in love lives in God, and God in them.”
 (I John 4:16) Even though John was one of Jesus closest disciples he had a learning curve as well.
 Early on he wanted to call down fire from heaven to burn up the Samaritans not realizing that spirit in him seeking retribution was not the Spirit of God.

 In time, though, he came to learn just how loved he was and how to live out of that love toward others.
 So much so that he also said that’s how you know someone is born of God, because they live out of love (I John 4:7-8).
-When you know you’re loved, then you can engage God about the things that concern gentleness.
+When you know you’re loved, then you can engage God about the things that concern you with gentleness.
 Desperation has no place because you know that his love will be big enough to walk you through whatever may come.
 And not trying so hard to get what I want makes it easier to see what he is already doing.

 Living in love is a beacon all its own, lighting the dark places with the quiet confidence that Father is at work around me and wants me to participate with him.
 Trusting his love will even set us at ease when he seems quiet, because we’re confident of his working even when we don’t see him.